 The document also reveals that after the interview, Hajj began receiving many online threats.
-In addition, Hajj’s acquaintances, who are outspoken about their stance against Hezbollah, were arrested in Beirut and only released after being forced to sign a pledge not to criticize Hezbollah or Hezbollah’s leader Hassan Nasrallah on social media.
+In addition, Hajj’s acquaintances, who are outspoken about their stance against Hezbollah, were arrested in Beirut and only released after being forced to sign a pledge not to criticize Hezbollah or its leader Hassan Nasrallah on social media.

-The document states: “Lebanese Armed Forces has been engaging on behalf of Hezbollah in systemic terrorism against the Plaintiff, invading Plaintiffs privacy, intentionally inflicting emotional distress on Plaintiff, as well as running a libellous and slanderous campaign against the Plaintiff.
+The document states: “Lebanese Armed Forces has been engaging on behalf of Hezbollah in systemic terrorism against the Plaintiff, invading Plaintiffs privacy, intentionally inflicting emotional distress on Plaintiff, as well as running a libelous and slanderous campaign against the Plaintiff.
 Lebanese Armed Forces attempted to hack Plaintiffs Twitter account to avail.”

 With this, El-Hajj seeks to halt the U.S. Department of State’s assistance to Lebanese Armed Forces, which it says equates to assistance to Hezbollah.